Freeze-in leptogenesis with sterile neutrino self-interactions: Sterile neutrino self-interactions

 where we have taken the thermal average as in Eq.~\eqref{eq: thermal average}, see e.g.~\cite{Astros:2023xhe} for more details on the computation of the potential.
 Second, the new interaction introduces additional production and destruction channels for the sterile neutrinos via the decay and inverse decay of the scalar (see right panel of Fig.~\ref{fig: Feynmann diagrams}).
 For the decay of the scalar $\phi \rightarrow \bar{N}_i N_j$ the thermally averaged rate is given by

 where $n_{\phi}^{\text{eq}}$ is the equilibrium number density of the scalar.
 With these two new contributions Eq.~\eqref{eq: Full QKE} takes the following form

-where for the sake of readability we denote as $\mathbb{C}_{\text{ARS}}$ the contribution from the ARS mechanism described in the previous section.
-Note that for the destruction rate associated with the new interaction, the anticommutator with $\rho^2$ is used, as the inverse decay of the scalar involves the annihilation of two sterile neutrinos.
+where for the sake of readability we denote as $\mathbb{C}_{\text{ARS}}$ the contribution from the ARS mechanism described in the previous section (see Appendix \ref{app: derivation of the QKE} for a careful derivation of Eq.~\eqref{eq: Full QKE new physics}).
+Note that for the destruction rate associated with the new interaction, the second power of the density $\rho$ is appears, as the inverse decay of the scalar involves the annihilation of two sterile neutrinos.
 The destruction rate is connected to the production rate through the relation

 As we will see, the new physics back reaction rate is not relevant in the parameter space we discuss in the following sections.
 The integrated version of Eq.~\eqref{eq: Full QKE new physics} is

 where, for simplicity, we have written all the contributions from the new interactions in the second line and the additional terms are given by